dafriedmann/docker-mcserver/README.md

 ## Edit Config files

-To edit the config files (e.g. server.properties) one can use a sidecar and attach to the mcserver-data volume.
+To edit the config files (e.g. server.properties) one can mount them to `/minecraft/conf`.
+All files in this directory will copied to `/minecraft/data` if they aren't existing there.

+Alternatively use a sidecar and attach to the mcserver-data volume.
 First cd into the minecraft folder (where the docker-compose lives) and run one of the following commands.

 This will spin up a sidecar to edit the server.properties.
 Use ESC and :q to exit the sidecar which then destroys itself.